From tiny houses, quirky hideaways, glamping and going off the grid, the Yarra Valley region offers some of Victoria’s most unique places to stay.

 Once a shipping container, Larnook at Sherbrooke has polished up just fine.
-This glam little getaway is gorgeously designed with all the amenities you’d want for a self-sufficient off-the-grid escape.
+This little glam getaway is gorgeously designed with all the amenities you’d want for a self-sufficient, off-the-grid escape.

-This architectural treat might feel secluded but it’s just a few minutes away from plenty of wineries and restaurants for an indulgent escape.
+This architectural treat might feel secluded, but it’s just a few minutes away from plenty of wineries and restaurants for an indulgent escape.
 Its distinctive arched shape and abundance of light make it the perfect spot for watching the sunset transform into a star-studded sky with the log fire burning.

-Also located in Dixons Creek, The Burrow at Wombat Bend is an immersive, self-contained B&B-style sanctuary cottage retreat that’s adjacent to a billabong on a five-acre property.
+Also located in Dixons Creek, The Burrow at Wombat Bend is an immersive, self-contained B&B-style sanctuary cottage retreat adjacent to a billabong on a five-acre property.

 Ever wondered what it would be like to stay in a tiny house?
-Go off the grid with CABN and their Yarra Valley based escape, Allira.
-For its cosy size, this architecturally-designed beauty packs a big punch with all the comforts one could want including a small kitchen and shower with biodegradable amenities, an outdoor fire pit and barbeque and total privacy.
+Go off the grid with CABN and their Yarra Valley-based escape, Allira.
+For its cosy size, this architecturally-designed beauty packs a big punch with all the comforts one could want, including a small kitchen and shower with biodegradable amenities, an outdoor fire pit and barbeque and total privacy.

 The perfect retreat to unwind and escape, Allira promises to replace the sounds of traffic and city life with birdsong.
-Well behaved dogs are welcome to come along (on a lead) to share the serenity amid the forest.
+Well-behaved dogs are welcome to come along (on a lead) to share the serenity amid the forest.

 Can’t decide between luxury and getting out in nature?
 Do both at Chum Creek Hut located in Chum Creek.

 At this fully-renovated cattleman’s hut, you can relax in the double spa bath, go for a bushwalk, spot native wildlife or throw a line into the dam to catch yabbies.
 Not only is Chum Creek hut dog-friendly, but it’s also horse-friendly too.
-Bring your own horse to ride in the State Forest or book a lesson with one of the resident horses.
+Bring your horse to ride in the State Forest or book a lesson with one of the resident horses.

 Love the charm and character of historic properties?
 Olinda’s Loft in the Mill is a replica of a 19th Century Bluestone English Flour Mill and Bluestone Carriage House.

-This boutique luxury property offers a variety of accommodation options including the three-bedroom two-story house Carriage House that’s perfect for families or small groups and The Loft Suite, encompassing the entire top floor of The Mill building in true penthouse style.
+This boutique luxury property offers a variety of accommodation options, including the three-bedroom, two-story house Carriage House that’s perfect for families or small groups and The Loft Suite, encompassing the entire top floor of The Mill building in true penthouse style.

 The property is also less than 2km away from some of Olinda’s most loved dining locations.